Biographical entry Harper, Charles (1842 - 1912)

 In 1879 Harper bought the Western Australian Times newspaper, got married and moved to Woodbridge where he established a mixed sheep, dairy, wheat and orchard farm.
 The farm proved to be very successful and lead to many agricultural advances including irrigation with artesian water and the establishment of the first local wheat varieties.
 In 1885 he established the West Australian and Western Mail newspapers and used them to report his farming research findings.

-Charles Harper joined the Legislative Council in 1878 as a representative of the North District.
+Harper joined the Legislative Council in 1878 as a representative of the North District.
 He spent the most part of the next twenty-seven years in the Council representing various districts.
-Harper also chaired many royal commissions including those into customs (1893) and immigration (1905) and was appointed parliamentary Speaker in 1903 by the Liberal premier Walter James.
+Harper also chaired many royal commissions including those into customs (1893) and immigration (1905) and was appointed Speaker of the Legislative Assembly in 1903 by the Liberal premier Walter James.

 - 1861